-The breast is made up of two main components, glandular tissue (firm and dense) and fatty tissue (soft).
+Breast gland tissue is made up of two main components, glandular tissue (firm and dense) and fatty tissue (soft).
 The ratio of glandular to fatty tissue in any breast varies from individual to individual and in gynaecomastia there may be an excess of both.
-If there is predominantly a diffuse fatty enlargement of the breast, liposuction is the usual treatment.
+If there is predominantly a diffuse fatty enlargement of the breast gland tissue, liposuction is the usual treatment.
 This involves sucking out the tissue through a small tube inserted via a 3-4mm incision (see information sheet on liposuction for more detail).
-If excess glandular tissue is the primary cause of breast enlargement, it may need to be excised (cut out) with a scalpel.
+If excess glandular tissue is the primary cause of breast tissue enlargement, it may need to be excised (cut out) with a scalpel.
 This will leave a scar, usually around the nipple edge.
 This excision can be performed alone or in conjunction with liposuction.
 Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions that result in more obvious scars.
-Most operations for gynaecomastia take about 90 minutes to complete and are performed under general anaesthesia, or in some cases, under local anaesthesia with sedation.
+Most operations for gynaecomastia treatment take about 90 minutes to complete and are performed under general anesthesia, or in some cases, under local anesthesia with sedation.

 This website is designed to supply useful information but is not to be regarded as advice specific to any particular case.
 It does not replace the need for a thorough consultation and all prospective patients should seek the advice of a suitably qualified medical practitioner.
 The BAAPS accepts no liability for any decision taken by the reader in respect of the treatment they decide to undertake.